Americas

 Sociocultural context

-Although vilified by the authorities, journalists are widely trusted by the public, above all because of their investigative reporting.
-However, some media outlets and journalists have experienced a fall in credibility due either to their support for the government or to their editorial line on women's rights, sexual diversity and human rights in general.
+Despite being vilified by the authorities, journalists are widely trusted by the public, above all because of their investigative reporting.
+However, some media outlets and journalists have experienced a fall in credibility due to their support for the government or their editorial line on women's rights, gender equality and human rights in general.
 Media coverage is increasingly restricted, especially in some public spaces where critical journalists are denied access.

 Safety